 Turns out that was now a problem.

-Dan and I separated for a moment, and I tried talking nicely to an officer who spoke English about how we got through to Cancún with no US or Mexican stamps.
+He and I separated for a moment, and I tried talking nicely to an officer who spoke English about how we got through to Cancún with no US or Mexican stamps.

-Dan was at the gate, trying to get the message through to a stern-looking officer with a crew cut.
+My partner was at the gate, trying to get the message through to a stern-looking officer with a crew cut.

 “Search me!
 I have nothing!
 We have nothing!” he shouted in a higher pitch that usual.